-- 1) Call the JumpSport Customer Service department at 1-408-213-2551 to obtain a Return Authorization number.
-All returns must be pre-authorized. - 2) Send the part(s) to the designated service center freight prepaid, along with a copy of your original sales receipt and a brief written description of the problem, including how it occurred. - 3) After inspecting the returned part(s), JumpSport will make a final determination whether the part is covered by this warranty.
+- Call the JumpSport Customer Service department at 408-213-2551 to obtain a Return Authorization number.
+All returns must be pre-authorized. - 2) Send the part(s) to the designated Service Center, along with a copy of your original sales receipt and a brief written description of the problem, including how it occurred.
+You must pay freight and insurance to return the part to Jump-Sport.
+At JumpSport's sole discretion, we may ask you to send photographs in addition to or in lieu of returning the part. - 3) After inspecting the returned part(s), JumpSport will make a final determination whether the part is covered by this warranty.
 We reserve the right to examine photographs or physical evidence concerning parts claimed to be defective prior to making a final determination concerning the claim.
 A repaired or replacement part will be returned to you.
+(Shipping charges may apply.)
 Please allow 3 to 4 weeks for delivery.